Who is most at risk for domestic violence?

 - Disregards the law

-- Has attempted to isolate the victim from friends or family
+- Has attempted to isolate their partner or ex-partner from friends or family

-Other signs that a victim may be in serious danger are when a victim:
+Other signs that someone may be in serious danger are when a person experiencing domestic violence:

 - Has just separated with the abuser or is planning to leave